vjmadrid/workspace-ansible-lab/examples-playbooks/README.md

 Define which elements are necessary to use the examples

 * Ansible installed
-* Define your own inventory file with the name : "inventary.txt"
+* Define your own inventory file with the name : "inventory.txt"
 * The inventory file should have a grouping of hosts named "all_targets"